top of page

 Treasurer

-Following a few early successes from submitting applications for funding support to grant-making
+Following a few early successes from submitting applications for funding support to grant-making trusts, he is particularly keen to develop this aspect of fund-raising activities further.

-Married with two grown up children he enjoys the outdoors activities offered by living in the Peak
+Married with children and grandchildren, he enjoys the outdoor activities offered by living in the Peak District National Park, including cycling and walking.

 Ann Webster